 One can guess the origin of this dish from the name itself.

-Mangalore buns are the specialty of Mangalore, made using bananas and served with coconut chutney.
+Mangalore buns, having a distinct Preparation method, are the specialty of Mangalore, made using bananas and served with coconut chutney.

 This sweet fluffy bread gets prepared using the combination of mashed ripe bananas, sugar, flour & curd, which is then deep-fried until it turns golden brown.